Host an SRC

-A message from Dr. Laurie Ann Williams, ACM Student Research Competition Chair
+A message from Douglas Baldwin, ACM Student Research Competition Chair

 Dear SIG Officers and/or Conference Organizers,

 The ACM Student Research Competition (SRC) previously was a single venue event; it was traditionally hosted at the ACM SIGCSE (Computer Science Education) Conference.
 The SRC is unique in that it incorporates both undergraduate and graduate (Masters or PhD program) student research presentations!

 The ACM SRC program has expanded yearly and now hosts several additional SRC’s (in addition to the one hosted at the SIGCSE Conference) at selected SIG Conferences.

 Five reasons why your SIG Conference should host an SRC: